Miami Code Enforcement Issues Settled Quickly And Affordably

 Illegal Additions – Overview

-Before you buy a property, it is essential that you have an Illegal Additions Inspection performed.
-Many individuals shopping for a new home have no idea that an illegal addition is an open building permit violation.
+Before you buy a property in Miami, it is essential that you have an Illegal Additions Inspection performed.
+Many individuals shopping for a new home have no idea that an illegal addition is an open Miami building permit violation.
 Insurance companies, lending institutions and many other organizations closely examine all aspects of a property and its title before working with you.
 For that reason, illegal additions can become a massive headache.
 Our job is to resolve the issue before it reaches that point.

 Illegal Additions – Engineering Inspections